On early-warning of full versus partial Atlantic overturning circulation collapse: Prediction of tipping times by extrapolation

 \section{Prediction of tipping times by extrapolation}

 The previous section showed that in principle - depending on the observable - any possible trend in EWS may be seen when approaching a TP.
-Next it is shown that this renders the extrapolation of a trend in variance or autocorrelation to predict when tipping will occur rather precarious.
+Next it is shown that this leads to large uncertainties and biases when extrapolating a trend in variance or autocorrelation to predict the exact time when tipping will occur.

-To do such an extrapolation, one can exploit that towards a saddle-node bifurcation the restoring rate $\lambda$ in the critical degree of freedom, with which the system relaxes to the fixed point, goes to zero.
-However, three conditions need to be met.
+Before returning to the AMOC box model, in this paragraph it is explained how for a general system this extrapolation can be done by exploiting that towards a saddle-node bifurcation the restoring rate $\lambda$ in the critical degree of freedom goes to zero.
+Importantly, three conditions need to be met.
 First, $\lambda$ needs to be reconstructed from statistical EWS in some observable.
 Second, the observable needs to project well on the critical degree of freedom.
 Third, it needs to be known how $\lambda$ scales as a function of the control parameter $\mu$, such that one can extrapolate to where $\lambda$ reaches 0 as $\mu$ crosses the critical value.
-Previous studies, which predicted tipping of the Greenland ice sheet \cite{BOE21} and the AMOC \cite{DIT23} from observational data, implicitly assumed these three conditions to hold by positing that whatever observable is measured should obey the saddle-node normal form, i.e., obey the one-dimensional dynamics of the critical degree of freedom on the extended center manifold, and that it did so for the entire period of historical observations.
+Previous studies, which predicted tipping of the Greenland ice sheet \cite{BOE21} and the AMOC \cite{DIT23} from data, implicitly assumed these three conditions to hold by positing that whatever observable is measured should obey the saddle-node normal form, i.e., obey the one-dimensional dynamics of the critical degree of freedom on the extended center manifold, and that it did so for the entire period of historical observations.
 The saddle-node normal form (with additive noise) is given by

 where $\mu = 0$ demarcates the bifurcation.
 The system can be linearized around the stable fixed point $x* = -\sqrt{\mu}$, and approximated by the Ornstein-Uhlenbeck process $d\tilde{x}_t = -\lambda \tilde{x}_t dt + \sigma dW_t$.
 The linear restoring rate is $\lambda = -\partial_x (x^2 - \mu)|_{x=x*} = 2 \sqrt{\mu}$.
 This linearized, reversible stochastic process can be discretized, which gives the desired link of the linear restoring rate and statistical EWS as measured from discrete time series samples.
 Specifically, data sampled at small time intervals $\Delta_t$ can be approximated by an AR(1) process